 What is the best form of magnesium to supplement with?

-Answer: Magnesium glycinate is the best form of oral magnesium in terms of absorption, whereas oxide is the worst (and most used).
+Answer: Magnesium glycinate (affiliate link) is the best form of oral magnesium in terms of absorption, whereas oxide is the worst (and most used).

 What are the best dietary sources for magnesium?

 Answer: Contrary to popular belief, grains are not a reliable source of magnesium due to the high amount of pythic acid.
 You’re far better of by consuming the following foods: Raw cacao products, unprocessed salts, meat, leafy greens, and some nuts.